 When running more complex software, we often have to provide additional arguments to the docker run

-command in order to configure the container environment.
+command to configure the container environment.
 This can include exposing ports in the container to the Docker host, or mounting volumes for persistent storage.

 Docker networks